 Shortly after your surgery is scheduled, you will receive a packet in the mail containing pre-operative instructions and procedure consents.
 These documents must be read carefully and all instructions followed closely.
 All contents must be signed and initialed.
 The entire pre-operative packet must be brought with you to your pre-operative office visit.
 If you have any questions at this time, please do not hesitate to call or email the office for clarification.

-At the Institute, Dr. Gupta and Dr. Hamilton (if needed) will perform all of your surgery from start to finish, meaning that a laryngologist performs your voice surgery and a facial plastic surgeon performs your wound closure and any additional cosmetic procedures.
+At the Institute, a laryngologist and Dr. Hamilton (if needed) will perform all of your surgery from start to finish, meaning that a laryngologist performs your voice surgery and a facial plastic surgeon performs your wound closure and any additional cosmetic procedures.

 Our local international airport is LAX.
 We are located approximately 20 minutes from LAX.
 You MUST arrive one to two days prior to your surgery date.
 At a designated time during this period you will meet with the doctor(s) and have an in-depth consultation discussing all procedures.
 All consents should be signed and dated for the pre operative appointment.
 If you have any questions, please do not hesitate to call or e-mail our office.
 Nearby airports: